nawarazpokhrel/olenepal_book_management/README.md

-BookManagement System Ole Nepal
-Olenepal is a Python django based API

-Installation
-Run
-pip install -r requirements.txt use localhost/8000/api/docs
+# Ole Book Management system Assignment

+This was a simple book management system assigned by Ole Nepal During my python-django assignment
+## Getting Started
+Install all requirments needed in project from requirements.txt file

+### Installing

+Use python -m pip install Django to install django

+## Docs
+Use localhost/8000/api/docs
-for swagger documentation
+for drf swagger documentation